 The Music: Country

-The People: Country
+The Country Music Icons

 Radio station KWKH in Shreveport is central to the story of country music in Louisiana.
 Owned and run by radio pioneer W. K. Henderson, the station helped promote acts such as singer and later two-term governor of Louisiana Jimmie Davis (“Nobody's Darlin' But Mine” and "You Are My Sunshine").
 After World War II, KWKH began broadcasting Louisiana Hayride, a weekly program that became known as "The Cradle of the Stars" for its role in launching the careers of artists such as Kitty Wells, Hank Williams, Slim Whitman, Elvis Presley and Johnny Cash, as well as Webb Pierce of West Monroe and Faron Young of Shreveport.

 Also from Louisiana came early rock pioneer and country star Jerry Lee Lewis, who grew up performing with his cousins Jimmy Swaggart and Mickey Gilley.
 Other noted Louisiana performers include the Cox Family, Joe Stampley and Buzz Busby.